Indefinite pronouns & gender-neutral pronouns

 - If someone rings, tell them to call back later

-- If anyone tries to open the safe, they'll get a big surprise.
+- If somebody tries to open the safe, they'll get a big surprise.

 - Each member of the committee gave their opinion.